Belleville Historical Society Calendars

 Purchasing a Belleville Historical Society calendar is a fun way to discover moments in Belleville’s history — and your purchase helps us continue to find, share and preserve the stories.

-- Circa Boutique – 128 East Main Street, Belleville
+• Circa Boutique – 128 East Main Street

-- Eckert Florist – 201 W Main Street, Belleville
+• Eckert Florist – 201 West Main Street

 Or purchase online via Paypal: